-- 6.271.6.261.
-It is the view of the licensing authority that some private hire vehicles that provide limited, non-public driving services (e.g., executive chauffeur services, stretched limousines, vintage and other specialist vehicles etc) are - - (a) self-evidently not a hackney carriage; and/or - (b) do not need to be readily distinguished from a hackney carriage by the additional specific signage set out above. - 6.272.6.262.
+- 6.263.
+It is the view of the licensing authority that some private hire vehicles that provide limited, non-public driving services (e.g., executive chauffeur services, stretched limousines, vintage and other specialist vehicles etc) are - - (a) self-evidently not a hackney carriage; and/or - (b) do not need to be readily distinguished from a hackney carriage by the additional specific signage set out above. - 6.264.
 The licensing authority believes that such services are usually exclusively booked up front for a defined period or journey (typically going outside the borough) and such that the vehicle is not available for immediate hire.
-Also, these services usually offer a degree of prestige, anonymity and/or have a legitimate business requirement to be more discretely marked. - 6.263.
+Also, these services usually offer a degree of prestige, anonymity and/or have a legitimate business requirement to be more discretely marked. - 6.265.
 For this reason, and subject to all other licensing requirements being met, it is the policy of the licensing authority to offer private hire vehicles used to provide exclusively limited, non-public prestige / executive driving services an exemption from the requirements to display an external rear plate and side plates.
-However, so that any such vehicle can be identified as a licensed vehicle, the licensing authority will require, on condition, that a licence plate of specified size, shape and design (see appendix D) be clearly displayed in the front windscreen of the vehicle. - 6.273.6.264.
-Given the discreet nature of the work, no corporate branding shall be permitted on any vehicle that has exemption from the requirements to display an external rear plate and side plates. - 6.274.6.265.
+However, so that any such vehicle can be identified as a licensed vehicle, the licensing authority will require, on condition, that a licence plate of specified size, shape and design (see appendix D) be clearly displayed in the front windscreen of the vehicle. - 6.266.
 For clarity and distinction between different categories of vehicles, this alternative arrangement shall not apply to any private hire vehicle that undertakes any general public work or school contract work.

-6.275.6.266.
+6.267.
 Advertising on licensed vehicles

-- 6.276.6.267.
-The licensing authority recognises that advertising on and within licensed vehicles can provide a valuable income stream to the vehicle proprietor, and will, subject to the following, permit suitable advertising to be - (a) wrapped around the vehicle body (i.e., on all sides); and/or - (b) displayed within the passenger compartment. - 6.277.6.268.
-However, by way of further distinction between hackney carriage and private hire vehicles, and by way of providing clarity to the side plates required on private hire vehicles, the licensing authority will not permit any advertising on the exterior of any private hire vehicle, other than suitable corporate branding of the operator concerned. - 6.278.6.269.
-For reasons of driver and public safety, the licensing authority will not permit any advertising material, corporate branding, or any other medium that - (a) interferes with any equipment fitted to the vehicle (including the vehicle electrics and wiring etc). - (b) interferes with any vehicle design features such as methods of fixing, brake cooling vents, tyre inflation valve or with any wheel balancing dynamics or steering operation, - (c) obscures any vehicle lights or 'For Hire' sign, - (d) creates any safety hazard (e.g., non protected screens, headroom hazards etc). - (e) uses or emits audio. - 6.279.6.270.
+- 6.268.
+The licensing authority recognises that advertising on and within licensed vehicles can provide a valuable income stream to the vehicle proprietor, and will, subject to the following, permit suitable advertising to be - (a) wrapped around the vehicle body (i.e., on all sides); and/or - (b) displayed within the passenger compartment. - 6.269.
+However, by way of further distinction between hackney carriage and private hire vehicles, and by way of providing clarity to the side plates required on private hire vehicles, the licensing authority will not permit any advertising on the exterior of any private hire vehicle, other than suitable corporate branding of the operator concerned. - 6.270.
+For reasons of driver and public safety, the licensing authority will not permit any advertising material, corporate branding, or any other medium that - (a) interferes with any equipment fitted to the vehicle (including the vehicle electrics and wiring etc). - (b) interferes with any vehicle design features such as methods of fixing, brake cooling vents, tyre inflation valve or with any wheel balancing dynamics or steering operation, - (c) obscures any vehicle lights or 'For Hire' sign, - (d) creates any safety hazard (e.g., non protected screens, headroom hazards etc). - (e) uses or emits audio. - 6.271.
 Further to the above, and by way of - - (a) preventing any reduction to driver visibility (and therefore any impact on driver and public safety) and - (b) ensuring maximum visibility into and throughout the vehicle (for the benefit of driver and public safety).